seanchannel/autobluez/README.md

 The scan will repeat every few secconds until Control-c is pressed.
 Look for the pod in the terminal output and copy/paste into ```podnames``` (the output is not sorted), adding any alias names for convenience.

 ## Running the tests
+These scripts are intended to automate the [firmware regression test suite in TestLodge](https://waterguru.testlodge.com/projects/27528/suites/130300).

 ```runtest``` is used to run any script in the ```tests/``` directory.
 As input it requires at least a pod name / ID that is listed in ```podnames``` along with any critical test parameters.
 These can be specified in any order on the command line before ```runtest```.
 What follows after ```runtest``` is the name of the test script to run.
 E.g.: